JohnCRuf/alderman_machine/tasks/data_combine_geomatched/ReadMe.md

 * `geomatched_(format)_df_(shape/line/point).csv`: A CSV file containing the menu money allocation cost, the ward, year, and the geographic coordinates of the project location for a specific location text format for shapes, lines, and points.

 Due to missing geocoordiantes, projects that should be shapes or lines are often geomatched as singular points.
-The location text formats include "2 ands," "3 ands," "double dash to," "from to," "intersection", "normal address," "school park," "through address," and "leftover."
+The location text formats include "points," "lines," "quad," and "pent"

 Leftover contains the uncategorized location text formats and are just fed into the google maps API as a last-ditch effort to geocode the project.
-There are currently ~700 leftover projects from the ~45000 total projects.
+There are currently ~300 leftover projects from the ~45000 total projects.